thoroftroy/Console-Wars/README.md

 # Console-Wars

-**Console-Wars** is a brutal, text-based terminal RPG written in Python.
+**Console-Wars** is a text-based terminal RPG written in Python.
 Battle increasingly powerful enemies, manage your inventory, evolve your character, and face off against the **Demon Lord** in endless mode.
 This is a solo-dev project packed with **scaling stats**, **permadeath**, and **progression systems** that reward tactical decisions.

 ---